OUR SOCIAL STUDIES TEAM

-My name is Kim Pettigrew and I've been teaching at LASA for 10 years and teaching APUSH at LASA for 8 years.
+My name is Kim Pettigrew and I've been teaching at LASA for many years and most of those I was teaching APUSH.
 I'm a native Austinite and actually graduated from LASA having been taught by a handful of teachers still working here.
 I got both my bachelors and masters in history at UT Dallas but I am an ardent TCU fan (I know confusing).
 My parents live in town and I live with my cat, Tigger.
 I have one brother, a sister-in-law, and a five month old niece, who I just adore.
 In addition to APUSH I sponsor Model UN and teach Native American Studies.
 I normally travel quite a bit in the summer but obviously this weird year has made that so much a thing.
 When I'm not working, I enjoy cuddling with my cat, crafting, and reading.

 After graduating from Lufkin High School, he attended a small, private school, McMurry College, in Abilene.
 There, Risinger met his future wife, Tina.
 They transferred to the University of Texas at Austin to finish their remaining years of college.
 After graduating from UT, Risinger and Tina were married.
 They would move to Houston where he would attend South Texas College of Law.

 After graduating law school and moving back to Austin, Risinger practiced law for several years before beginning his family.
-Upon the birth of his first daughter (Emily, now 23), Risinger began to explore options that would allow him more time with his family.
+Upon the birth of his first daughter (Emily), Risinger began to explore options that would allow him more time with his family.
 Because Tina was a teacher, it seemed natural to consider that option.
 Thus, Risinger used his Government and Law skills to begin teaching at the LAA.
-Since those first days, Risinger’s family has grown to include another daughter (Erin, now 20), and a son (Eric, now 17).
+Since those first days, Risinger’s family has grown to include another daughter (Erin), and a son (Eric).

 In order to teach about politics more fully, Mr. Risinger became active in local politics in Williamson County.
 He has served as a Precinct Chairman, Election Judge, State & National Delegate to political conventions, and as a member of the Electoral College in 2008.